MrQR-me/docs/index.md

 ## Main Menu
-You can access Registrers, Profile, Files, Site settings, Create a new site and log Out from mobile device main menu. on a PC or table you can access registers, site settings and by selecting the image icon in the top right corner of the screen you can access your Profile, Fuiles and Log Out
+You can access Registrers, Profile, Files, Site settings, Create a new site and log Out from mobile device main menu.

+On a PC or tablet you can access registers, site settings and by selecting the image icon in the top right corner of the screen you can access your Profile, Files and Log Out

 ![Index](/assets/images/MrQR-Main-Menu.png "Main Menu")

 [Back to Top](https://docs.mrqr.me/index)
 {: .text-right }

 ## Profile

 ![Index](/assets/images/MrQR-Profile.png "Profile")

 Whilst using your free account you can add a profile image, change your name and change and verify your email address

-You can also view and share your profile using your unique MrQR code by selecting the VIEW PROFILE burron
+You can also view and share your profile using your unique **MrQR**{: .text-purple-000 } code by selecting the <button class="button button2">VIEW PROFILE</button> button

 You can also upgrade to a Pro-user account to include a full user profile including multiple training records, equipment records & addresses.

-All information within your Pro-user account profile can be shared when submitting forms or using the VIEW PROFILE button.
+All information within your Pro-user account profile can be shared when submitting forms or using the <button class="button button2">VIEW PROFILE</button> button.

 [Back to Top](https://docs.mrqr.me/index)
 {: .text-right }